All Episodes

 People cling into their guns and their religion when things aren't going well.

-Uh but I don't think it is.
+But I don't think it is.

-And even if it is, the McCain camp, I'm certain will be prepared for the Europa Dope policy.
+And even if it is, the McCain camp, I'm certain, will be prepared for the Europa-dope policy.

-But the fact of the matter is they have to look at how he did in the primaries and see he didn't he barely showed up.
+But the fact of the matter is they have to look at how he did in the primaries.

-Even spending a lot of bats.
+Even spending a lot of ads.

 Oh, really?